-Grandparents Day is a holiday dedicated to all grandparents.
+Grandparents’ Day is a holiday dedicated to all grandparents.
 It is celebrated annually on the second Sunday of September.
-On this day, children and grandchildren endow the older generation with attention and care, spend time together.
+On this day, children and grandchildren shower the older generation with attention and care, and spend time together.
 In 2022, it falls on the 11th.

-The history of Grandparents Day began on May 27, 1973, when Marian McQuaid was able to agree with the government on the introduction of a new holiday.
+The history of Grandparents’ Day began on May 27, 1973, when Marian McQuaid agreed with the government on the introduction of a new holiday.
 She served on the West Virginia Commission on Population Aging and was an active supporter of nursing homes.
-The holiday began to actively spread throughout the states.
+The holiday spread actively throughout the states.

 A national holiday dedicated to all grandparents was officially recognized in Canada in 1995.

-- In addition to family celebrations, various events are held on this day in nursing homes.
+- In addition to family celebrations, various events are held in nursing homes.

 - This holiday has gone far beyond the US and Canada.
 It is celebrated in many countries around the world, but on different dates.

 Pay attention to the older generation.
-Cook together with your grandmother her favorite dish, look through the photo album together.
-Help grandpa in the garage, gather fruit together in the garden, play board games together.
+Cook her favorite dish with your grandmother, look through the photo album together.
+Help grandpa in the garage, gather fruit in the garden, play board games together.

 When is Grandparents Day celebrated in 2022?